-Many students in the Coachella Valley are not meeting or exceeding the standard in English/Language Arts, which is concerning because this may indicate that many students are at risk of falling behind.
+Many students in the Coachella Valley are not meeting or exceeding standard in English/Language Arts, which is concerning because this may indicate that many students are at-risk of falling behind.

-The figure on the subsequent page illustrates those students who meet or exceed the standards for English/Language Arts by grade level and by our three school districts; California data are included as well to provide a comparison.
+The figure below illustrates those students who meet or exceed the standards for English/Language Arts by grade level and by our three school districts; California data are included as well to provide a comparison.